thaamserku/snowflake/thinkETL/08 fxn_sp/00 Snowflake User-Defined Functions (UDFs).md

 RETURNS TABLE (year NUMBER, sale_amount NUMBER, country VARCHAR, currency VARCHAR) AS
 $$
-    SELECT a.year, a.sale_amount, a.country, b.currency
+    SELECT A.YEAR, A.SALE_AMOUNT, A.COUNTRY, B.CURRENCY
-    FROM sales_by_country a
+    FROM SALES_BY_COUNTRY A
-    JOIN currency b
+    JOIN CURRENCY B
-    ON a.country = b.country
+    ON A.COUNTRY = B.COUNTRY
-    WHERE a.country = country_name
+    WHERE A.COUNTRY = COUNTRY_NAME
 $$
 ;
 ```